 It’s essential to know the signs of alcoholism in women if you suspect someone you love is in trouble.
 The problem is more significant than you might think.
-There are an estimated 15 million alcoholics or alcohol abusers in the US.
-Women make up about 4.6 million of that number.
+There are an estimated 15 million individuals living with alcohol use disorder (AUD) in the U.S. Women makeup about 4.6 million of that number.

-Women, who are heavy drinkers, are in greater jeopardy of getting addicted to alcohol.
-It is important to recognize the symptoms of alcoholism in women because they will often have fewer symptoms of dependency than men.
-If you or someone you love is addicted to alcohol, please get in touch with Women’s Recovery today at 833.754.0554 to learn about our alcohol addiction treatment program.
+Women who are heavy drinkers are in greater jeopardy of getting addicted to alcohol.
+It is important to recognize the symptoms of AUD in women because they will often have fewer symptoms of dependency than men.
+If you or someone you love is addicted to alcohol, please get in touch with Women’s Recovery today at 833.754.0554 to learn about our women’s alcohol addiction treatment program.

 In the United States, the recommended alcohol consumption for women should not exceed seven drinks per week or no more than an average of a single drink each day.
-A drink is considered 12 ounces of beer (5% alcohol), 8 ounces of malt liquor (7% alcohol), 5 ounces of wine (12% alcohol), or 1.5 ounces of distilled spirits (40% alcohol).
+A drink is considered 12 ounces of beer (5% alcohol), eight ounces of malt liquor (7% alcohol), five ounces of wine (12% alcohol), or 1.5 ounces of distilled spirits (40% alcohol).

 Alcohol abuse in a woman is defined as consuming more than the recommended amount on a regular basis or drinking in ways that lead to physical and/or emotional consequences.
-If she continues to abuse alcohol despite the negative consequences, it is then considered alcoholism.
+When a woman engages in a pattern of excessive drinking, signs of alcohol abuse can become clear.
+If she continues to drink, she’s at risk of developing physical dependence on alcohol.

 1. Drinking More Than Planned

-Alcoholics will have a problem with limiting their alcohol consumption.
+Individuals with AUD will have a problem with limiting their alcohol consumption.
 Most women recognize this and will set limits on how much or how long they plan to drink.
 It’s normal to be able to follow the guidelines you’ve set for yourself.
 The problem is when you can’t even honor your own decisions.
-When a woman is an alcoholic, she won’t be able to control herself once she starts drinking.
+When a woman has AUD, she won’t be able to control herself once she starts drinking.

 2. Unable to Cut Down or Control Alcohol Consumption

 Most women will try to reduce their drinking when they realize it has gone too far.
-Once a person becomes addicted to alcohol, she will be unable to limit or control their alcohol use regardless of how much she wants to.
+Once a woman becomes addicted to alcohol, she will be unable to limit or control their alcohol use regardless of how much she wants to.
 Addiction negatively affects the brain by impairing judgment and impulse control.
-In fact, MRI scans of alcoholics show that an alcoholic’s brain activity at cognitive control regions is different than the activity in normal individuals.
+In fact, MRI scans of people with addiction show that brain activity in cognitive control regions is different than the activity in those without.

-Alcoholics are much more impulsive.
-The scans also show that alcoholics often struggle with decision-making and higher-order executive cognition functions.
+People with AUD are also much more impulsive.
+The scans also show that they often struggle with decision-making and higher-order executive cognition functions.
 They don’t have as much control over these regions of their brain.
 Their brains are geared toward reward-evaluation regions.
-In short, alcoholics want their rewards now.
-They don’t want to wait.
+In short, individuals with addiction don’t want to wait.
 They’re not going to delay their decision for a larger prize at a later date.
 Instead, they’ll take what they can at the moment.
 These feelings encourage them to drink.